discretegames/runmany/README.md

 ------------------------------------------------------------------------------------------
 4/4 program successfully run!
 6/10 gave the same stdout.
 The outliers were runs 4, 5, 8, and 9.
 9/10 gave the same stdout.
-The outlier was run 4, 5, 8, and 9.
+The outlier was run [4 5 6]
 10/10 gave the same stdout!
+0/0 gave the same stdout
+6 gave the exact same stdout.
+Equality groups:
+(6 is max len group)

 ------------------------------------------------------------------------------------------